Skip to content

 • Whether that path explicitly calls deidentify_text or another de-identification step

-• Which remote endpoints you configured for model, inference, med-codes, or MCP access
+• Which remote boundaries are in use for model, native medical-service, or MCP access

 In other words: treat PHI mode as operator-visible workflow context, not as a standalone compliance guarantee.